|Support||24/7 Live chat|

-While NordVPN has previously been a top recommendation, it is currently in the #3 spot on the best VPNs 2019 report, trailing behind ExpressVPN (#1) and Perfect Privacy (#2).
-For a fully-featured VPN, however, NordVPN is among the best values you’ll find when you use the 75% discount coupon.
+While NordVPN is definitely a solid choice, it’s definitely not the best VPN on the market.
+It is currently trailing behind ExpressVPN (#1) and Perfect Privacy (#2).
+For a fully-featured VPN, however, NordVPN is among the best values you’ll find when you use the 70% discount coupon.
 Nonetheless, it also comes with a few drawbacks.

 Pros of NordVPN

 - NordVPN based in Panama (good privacy jurisdiction)